myang2984-arch/LINKN_docs/privacy_policy_en.md

 We use the collected information solely for the following purposes:

 ### 2.1 Account Management
-- Verify your identity and manage your Linkn App account
+- Verify your identity and manage your Linkn account
 - Synchronize your account information across multiple devices

 ### 2.2 Provide Core Services